+Figure 14.32: A subtree can be hidden by selecting "Hide Subtree" and is shown again when selecting "Show Hidden Subtree" on a parent node.

-- Hide Can be used to hide a node or a subtree.
-Hidden nodes or subtrees can be shown again using the Show Hidden Subtree function on a node which is root in a subtree containing hidden nodes (see figure 15.31).
-When hiding nodes, a new button appears labeled "Show X hidden nodes" in the Side Panel under "Tree Layout" (figure 15.32).
-When pressing this button, all hidden nodes are shown again. - Decorate Subtree A subtree can be labeled with a customized name, and the subtree lines and/or background can be colored.
-To save the decoration, see figure 15.17 and use option: Save/Restore Settings | Save Tree View Settings On This Tree View only. - Order Subtree Rearrange leaves and branches in a subtree by Increasing/Decreasing depth, respectively.
+- Decorate Subtree A subtree can be labeled with a customized name, and the subtree lines and/or background can be colored.
+To save the decoration, see figure 14.20 and use option: Save/Restore Settings | Save Tree View Settings On This Tree View only. - Order Subtree Rearrange leaves and branches in a subtree by Increasing/Decreasing depth, respectively.
 Alternatively, change the order of a node's children by left clicking and dragging one of the node's children. - Extract Sequence List Sequences associated with selected leaf nodes are extracted to a new sequence list. - Align Sequences Sequences associated with selected leaf nodes are extracted and used as input to the Create Alignment tool. - Assign Metadata Metadata can be added, deleted or modified.
 To add new metadata categories a new "Name" must be assigned.
 (This will be the column header in the metadata table).
 To add a new metadata category, enter a value in the "Value" field.
-To delete values, highlight the relevant nodes and right click on the selected nodes.
-In the dialog that appears, use the drop-down list to select the name of the desired metadata category and leave the value field empty.
-When pressing "Add" the values for the selected metadata category will be deleted from the selected nodes.
-Metadata can be modified in the same way, but instead of leaving the value field empty, the new value should be entered. - Edit label Edit the text in the selected node label.
-Labels can be shown or hidden by using the Side Panel: Label settings | Show internal node labels
+To

-Figure 15.30: A subtree can be hidden by selecting "Hide Subtree" and is shown again when selecting "Show Hidden Subtree" on a parent node.
+Figure 14.33: A subtree can be hidden by selecting "Hide Subtree" and is shown again when selecting "Show Hidden Subtree" on a parent node.